bobshort4bobby4/PP4-Civ1/README.md

   <summary>Credits</summary>

   - Bootstrap I used standard bootstrap templates for several of the elements on the site, these were adapted to suit as needed.
 The Nav-bar, Review-Slider and the table on the My Account page are all taken from the [Bootstrap site](https://getbootstrap.com/).
-  - The Css used to format the embedded google map on the information page was taken from this blog[blog.duda](https://blog.duda.co/responsive-google-maps-for-your-website)
+  - The Css used to format the embedded google map on the information page was taken from this blog[blog.duda](https://blog.duda.co/responsive-google-maps-for-your-website).
-  - Information on making custom model managers was found [here](https://www.youtube.com/watch?v=YGwSNkdwAEs)
+  - Information on making custom model managers was found [here](https://www.youtube.com/watch?v=YGwSNkdwAEs).
-  - Stackoverflow for general information [](https://stackoverflow.com/)
+  - Stackoverflow for general information [](https://stackoverflow.com/).
+  - Javascript script used to close the Django messages was taken from one of the course material examples.
-  - Course Materials
+  - Course Materials.
   - My CI Mentor Mr Ben Kavanagh.

   </details>